Dylanvs19/Kratos/README.md

 <details><summary>UITableViewCells</summary><p>

-> Each tableViewCell should have a string static variable named `identifier`.
+> To reduce stringyness within the application, each tableViewCell should have a string static variable named `identifier`.
 This should be a string defined as such:

 ```